dkeysil/awesome-ton-smart-contracts/README.md

 ## [На русском](https://github.com/DKeysil/awesome-ton-smart-contracts/tree/main/ru)

+### FAQ

+#### What is smart-contract?
+> Self executing program hosted at blockchain.
+For example in the TON blockchain every wallet is smart-contract.
+> Smart-contract have state and persistent storage, which can contain any sort of variables.
+> Smart-contract can store data, move funds to other smart-contracts, compute something.

 ### About fift and func which are used to develop smart contracts:
 1. [Fift official docs](https://newton-blockchain.github.io/docs/fiftbase.pdf)
 2. [FunC official docs](https://ton.org/docs/#/func)